 For multi-page digital marketing proposals, try and keep them to under 15 pages if possible - this is not War and Peace.
 Remember that you can also create one-page versions of your proposals to share with specific stakeholders.

-An excellent digital marketing proposal is particular to customers' needs, and identifies their pain points.
+An excellent digital marketing proposal is particular to customers' needs, and identifies their pain points for a specific digital marketing funnel.
 Always add your agency’s unique talents, and tailor each proposal directly to each customer.

 Close off by thanking the potential client for their time reading your proposal, and expressing how much your agency is looking forward to working with their business.
 A solid call-to-action is asking them to contact you to discuss it further, or inviting them to ask additional questions that they may have.